jessepav/lacygoill-wiki-backup/vim/autocmd.md

 purpose of `++once`.

 ##
-# When several autocmds listen to the same event, in which does Vim run them?
+# When several autocmds listen to the same event, in which order does Vim run them?

 In the order they were installed.